-Looking to add a Monstera borsigiana to your home or garden?
-This guide will tell you everything you need to know about growing this beautiful plant, including care tips and advice on how to get it to grow in 2022!
+Looking to add a Monstera Borsigiana to your home or garden?
+This guide will tell you everything you need to know about growing this beautiful plant, including care tips and advice on how to get it to grow.

 - 1 What is monstera borsigiana?